nikvdp/pbproxy/README.md

-# pbproxy - send your clipboard anywhere you can ssh
+# pbproxy - send your clipboard anywhere you can ssh to

 **TL;DR:** `pbcopy` and `pbpaste` from any (mac or linux) machine you can ssh to